acoustep/acoutips/README.md

 The following options are also available for customisation:
 * on: 'mouseover' - alternatives: click
 * off: 'mouseout' (currently there is no other option)
-* class: 'acoutips' - note that you can add as many classes as you seperated by spaces but keep the acoutips class as well if you wish to keep the default styling.
+* class: 'acoutips' - note that you can add as many classes as you wish separated by spaces.
+Include the acoutips class as well if you wish to keep the default styling.
 * xPosition: 'default' - default is 'left-align', alternatively you can use 'right', 'right-align' or 'left'
 * yPosition: 'bottom' - use 'top' to show the tool tip above
 * xOffset: 0 - add or subtract along the x-axis